Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-Average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage insurance.
-Comprehensive insurance costs on average $306, collision costs $506, and liability coverage is estimated at $398.
-Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $2,950 or more.
-Teens receive the highest rates at $5,078 a year or more.
+The average insurance prices for a Chevrolet Suburban are $1,368 every 12 months for full coverage insurance.
+Comprehensive insurance costs approximately $306, collision insurance costs $506, and liability is estimated at $398.
+Liability-only insurance costs approximately $460 a year, and high-risk driver insurance costs $2,950 or more.
+Teens cost the most to insure at up to $5,078 a year.

 Average premium for full coverage: $1,368